Federal Direct Graduate PLUS Loan

 WHAT'S THE INTEREST RATE ON GRADUATE PLUS LOANS?

-The interest rate on the Direct Graduate PLUS Loan is fixed at 7.9%.
+The interest rate on the Direct Graduate PLUS Loan is fixed.
 Interest is charged from the date the first disbursement is made until the loan is fully repaid.

 ARE THERE LOAN FEES?

-Yes, you will pay a fee of up to 4.204% of the loan amount.
+Yes, you will pay a fee as a percentage of the loan amount.
 This fee is deducted proportionately each time a loan disbursement is made.
 A portion of this fee goes to the federal government to help reduce the cost of the loans.

 HOW ARE LOAN FUNDS DISBURSED?